 A Columbia PPP fraud whistleblower lawyer could help individuals who have witnessed abuses of the COVID-19 relief programs.
 An attorney could work to determine if a violation has occurred, to identify the correct way to blow the whistle, and to push for an appropriate reward through a writ of ‘Qui Tam.

+What is PPP fraud?
 The federal government recognized that COVID-19 presents a major challenge to small businesses in mid-2020.
 As a result, a variety of tools are available to help companies that are struggling to pay employees or remain in business.

 Prominent examples include: